dipolexchange/docs/docs/products/exchange/trade-guide.md

 ## Getting set up to trade

-Before you can trade, you will need a PlatON Smart Chain-compatible wallet.
+Before you can trade, you will need a PlatON Network-compatible wallet.
 You can learn how to get one [here](/docs/get-started/wallet-guide).
 You will also need to have some PRC20 tokens to trade with.
 You can learn how to get some [here](/docs/get-started/prc20-guide).

 ## Trading on the DipoleSwap exchange

 1. Go to the exchange page [here](https://dipoleswap.exchange/swap).

-2. Unlock your PlatON Smart Chain-compatible wallet by clicking Unlock Wallet (you can also Connect in the top right-hand corner).
+2. Unlock your PlatON Network-compatible wallet by clicking Unlock Wallet (you can also Connect in the top right-hand corner).
 If you haven't yet connected your wallet to DipoleSwap, you can view the guide to [here](/docs/get-started/connection-guide).

 ![unlock](../../images/unlock.jpg#center)